Fighting For Pregnant Employees Across Ohio

 There are a lot of wonderful emotions surrounding getting the news that you are pregnant.
 Being pregnant and having a baby should be one of the most wonderful and joyous times in your life.
 Unfortunately, following this wonderful news some employers and companies can take this wonderful thing and turn it into a source of discrimination, harassment, and even wrongful termination.
-If you did not get a promotion, had your hours severely cut, denied benefits, or terminated in part because of your pregnancy or pregnancy related conditions, you know the stress that comes with the thought of trying to continue to provide necessary support for your growing family.
-Thankfully, there are several federal and Ohio laws that protect employees through all phases of pregnancy through child birth.
-Our pregnancy and new parent discrimination lawyers are here to help you best deal with any adverse actions taken by employers against pregnant women and new parents.
+If you did not get a promotion, had your hours severely cut, denied benefits, or terminated in part because of your pregnancy or pregnancy-related conditions, you know the stress that comes with the thought of trying to continue to provide the necessary support for your growing family.
+Thankfully, there are several federal and Ohio laws that protect employees through all phases of pregnancy through childbirth.
+The lawyers at The Spitz Law Firm, LLC are here to help you best deal with any adverse actions taken by employers against pregnant women and new parents.

 Pursuant to the Pregnancy Discrimination Act of 1978 (“PDA”), which amended Title VII of the Civil Rights Act of 1964, discriminating against pregnant women is an expressly unlawful form of gender discrimination.
 Additionally, the Ohio Fair Employment Practice Law (Ohio R.C. § 4112.01et seq.) prohibits employers from engaging in any discrimination against a woman based on her pregnancy or pregnancy-related condition or illness.
 Thus, under these laws, pregnant employees have the right to be treated the same as all other employees or job applicants.
 Employers with 15 or more employees cannot reject applicants because they are pregnant.
 At the same time, employers are not permitted to discriminate against pregnant workers by terminating, transferring, laying off, changing job assignments, refusing promotion, or taking any other adverse employment actions.